hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/tags/type-solver.md

 When a table or view column produces a VO property, the property type is assigned according to the following precedence:

-1. If there's a &lt;column> tag for the column that specifies its type or a converter, this type or converter is used with no further processing.
+1. If there's a `<column>` tag for the column with a  type or converter, then this type or converter is used.
+The rest of the rules are ignored.

-2. If there's rule in the type solver that matches the column, then this rule specifies the type for the VO property, with no further processing.
+2. If there's rule in the `<type-solver>` that matches the column, then this rule specifies the type for the VO property.
+The rest of the rules are ignored.

 3. If none of the rules above is matched, then the database adapter for the specific database provides a default type for the column.
+See [Default Types](../supported-databases.md) for details of the default types for each database.

 ## The `test` Expression